wkentaro/morefusion/README.md

 ### ROS project for robotic demonstration

-- `robot-agent`: A computer for visual processing.
+- `robot-agent`: A computer with CUDA and a GPU for visual processing.
-- `robot-node`: A computer with real-time OS for Panda robot.
+- `robot-node`: A computer with a real-time OS for a Panda robot.

 #### @robot-agent